zerone-fg/MedFCT/MedFCT/README.md

 # MedFCT
-Official PyTorch implementation of paper **MEDFCT: A FREQUENCY DOMAIN CONVOLUTIONAL VISION TRANSFORMER FOR SEMI-SUPERVISED MEDICAL IMAGE SEGMENTATION**
+Official PyTorch implementation of paper **MEDFCT: A Frequency Domain Joint CNN-Transformer Network for semi-supervised medical image segmentation**

 ## Dataset
 We evaluate our method on ACDC and ISIC datasets respectively.